siangernlow/addressbook-level3/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
-* posseses lots of data related to persons, locations and visits

 **Value proposition**: produce useful statistics quickly and efficiently

 ### User stories